FIWARE/tutorials.Getting-Started/README.md

 ```

+>**What if I get a `Failed to connect to localhost port 1026: Connection refused` Response?**
+>
+> If you get a `Connection refused` response, the Orion Content Broker cannot be found where expected for this tutorial  - you will need
+> to substitute the URL and port in each cUrl command with the corrected ip address.
+All the cUrl commands tutorial assume
+> that orion is available on `localhost:1026`.
+>
+>Try the following remedies:
+> * To check that the docker containers are running try the following:
+>
+>```bash
+>docker ps
+>```
+>
+>You should see two containers running.
+If orion is not running, you can restart the containers as necessary.
+>This command will also display open port information.
+>
+> * If you have installed [`docker-machine`](https://docs.docker.com/machine/) and [Virtual Box](https://www.virtualbox.org/), the
+> orion docker container may be running from another IP address -  you will need to retrieve the virtual host ip as shown:
+>
+>```bash
+>curl -X GET http://$(docker-machine ip default):1026/version
+>```
+>

 ## Creating Context Data

 At its heart, FIWARE is a system for managing context information, so lets add some context data into the system by creating two new entities (stores in **Berlin**).
 Any entity must have a `id` and `type` attributes, additional attributes are optional and will depend on the system being described.
 Each additional attribute should also have a defined `type` and a `value` attribute.